The 25 best Christmas movies of all time

 17. Last Holiday

-Queen Latifah shines in a holiday classic from 2006: the romance comedy Last Holiday.
-They just don’t make movies like this anymore.
-Georgia Byrd has lived her whole life by the book until learning she has a tumor.
-Last Holiday is at the heart of the holidays as Georgia decides to live the life she has always dreamed of with no substitutions.
-The movie is comical, in true 2000s style, and takes place among the beauty of the mountains and snotty rich people.
+Queen Latifah shines in a holiday classic from 2006: Last Holiday (they just don’t make movies like this anymore).
+Georgia Byrd has lived her whole life by the book until learning she has a tumor, so she decides to live the life she has always dreamed of with no substitutions.
+The movie is hilarious and takes place among the beauty of the mountains and snotty rich people.

 Author: Gabriela Silva